PersonHood/Personhood/Personhood.md

   - Are the participants also engaging in a sexual activity in the presence of unborn minors?
   - Are the participants considered sex offenders?

 `5.
-Under what conditions, in the interest of the state, may Child Protective Services legally remove the unborn, including *in vitro* fertilized eggs, and place the unborn in foster care - either a natural or artificial gestating environment?
+Under what conditions, in the interest of the state, may Child Protective Services legally remove the unborn, including *in vitro* fertilized eggs, and place the unborn in foster care - either a frig, or a natural or artificial gestating environment?

   - Under what conditions may the unborn become a ward of the court or ward of the state?
   - Who is culpable if the unborn dies as a ward?